htutwaiphyoe/htutwaiphyoe/README.md

 ### What I do

 - 💼 Frontend Developer working at [Codigo](https://www.codigo.co/) & [Rezeve](https://www.rezeve.com/)
-- 👨‍💻 Pursuing the happiness and becoming professional software engineer
+- 👨‍💻 Pursuing the happiness and learning new technologies
 - 👨‍🎓 Computer Science Student at Mandalay Technological University
-- 💡 Content Creator
+- 💡 Content Creator and Blogger

 ### What I share